Thomas-Nyanumba/R-Programming-Air-Pollution_Disease-Project/README.md

 - Further research to explore the long-term effects of PM2.5 and interactions between various pollutants.

 ## Files
-- `Analysis_R_Code.R`: The R code for data cleaning, statistical analysis, and visualization.
+- The R code for data cleaning, statistical analysis, and visualization.
+Find the R Studio code [here]()
-- `Relationship between air pollution and respiratory health.docx`: A detailed report of the analysis and findings.
+- Relationship between air pollution and respiratory health.docx`: A detailed report of the analysis and findings in word document found [here]().

 ---